 Operating nationwide, our experts have more than 30 years industry experience and offer a range of finance solutions tailored to meet a business’ needs.
 Our finance model values the assets of a business and therefore allows customers to tailor their repayments and their profile to the expected lifecycle of the machinery.
 We pride ourselves on a history of lending through all economic cycles and the strong relationships we have with our customers.

-Heidelberg UK is a comprehensive supplier to the printing industry.
+Heidelberg offers customers the most productive solutions that achieve top quality results and work flexibly across a range of work.
 It not only supplies prepress, press (litho and digital) and postpress equipment but also workflow, consumables, spares, service and support packages.
-It is the graphic arts company with the “can do” attitude and with the choice to enable customers to make the right buying decisions.
-In offset it can supply conventional, UV, LED-UV, LE-UV and Anicolor options.
-In digital it has toner and inkjet options for commercial and packaging users.
-But it is its consultancy and ability to provide complete packages and solutions to production issues that marks it out.
+In offset it can supply conventional, UV, LED-UV, LE-UV and Anicolor options and in the past 12 months it has seen high demand for LE-UV technology in particular.
+In digital it has toner and inkjet options for commercial, labels and packaging users.
+All supported by an extensive service operation.
+Heidelberg’s truly objective advice, coupled with the ability to provide complete packages and solutions to production and MIS issues, gives its customers a key advantage.

-The UK arm was set up in 1975 and is the fifth largest market for Heidelberg which operates in 170 countries.
-Having both offset and digital products it can offer objective advice on press investment and its expertise in areas like colour, quality, productivity and the environment mean it can provide informed options to help customers equip to meet their current and future needs.
+The UK arm is the fifth largest market for Heidelberg which operates in 170 countries.
+Heidelberg welcomes enquiries and at its Open House events (the next is 21 and 22 February 2018) visitors can benefit by meeting experts in areas like colour, quality, productivity, the environment and well as specific markets (packaging, web to print etc).
 The Heidelberg brand is synonymous with reliability, quality, responsibility and value for money.

 A good place to network, and to listen and learn.
 The sessions and the conferences were all very good and well planned.
 Knowledge is power.Mike Haselton, Technical Manager, Sappi UK.